dp62042/campusPost/README.md

 # CampusPost

 CampusPost is a community-driven blog platform designed for students and professionals to share insights, experiences, and knowledge across various domains.
-It is a part of the Ease My Campus initiative, aiming to foster collaboration, learning, and career growth.
+It is a part of the Ease My Campus initiative, which aims to fosters collaboration, learning, and career growth.

 ## Features